Yachim/sfpets/README.md

 # Shakes and Fidget pets tracker
 Tracks user's pets and shows the pets that can be caught today.

-# Preview the project
-If you have installed docker, you can easily preview the project:
- 1. set your environment manually or use the `.env.default` file (rename to `.env`)
- 2. run `docker compose up` in the root directory

 ## .env file
+The project has to have two `.env` files.

-The env file should contain following fields:
+The `.env` file at the root directory should contain following fields:

  - `DB_USER` - username for database user
  - `DB_PASS` - password for database user
  - `DB_NAME` - database name